 Bug spray should fit into that definition, as it has a disease-fighting quality.
 Bug spray can play a major role in preventing the spread of insect-borne illnesses.
 Diseases like malaria, Lyme disease, dengue fever, West Nile virus, and encephalitis are only a few examples.
 While bug sprays may not kill bugs outright, they are effective in deterring insects from biting or remaining on skin or clothing.
 The IRS considers bug spray as a product to promote one's "general health," rather than a medical necessity, thereby making it ineligible.

-Currently, insect repellent is eligible is combined with a sunscreen of SPF 15+ and broad spectrum protection (when the primary purpose of the product is sun protection).
+Currently, insect repellent is only eligible when combined with a sunscreen of SPF 15+ and broad spectrum protection (when the primary purpose of the product is sun protection).
 However, there is still a possibility that insect repellent could be made eligible in the near future if the IRS provides further guidance.